YvesCB/dotfiles/README.md

 (10.0.0) at the time of writing this.
 Though the config should work pretty much in its entirety on v0.9 as well.

+### Requirements
+Not much is needed but there is one plugin (hexokinase) that relies on a go compiler being installed.

 ## Qtile
 To setup the WLAN widget, make sure that `libiw-dev` is installed on Ubuntu/Debian.
 Then make sure to install `iwlib` with `pip`.
 The Memory widget requires `psutil` from `pip`.

-### Requirements
+### Requirments (and addons)
-Not much is needed but there is one plugin (hexokinase) that relies on a go compiler being installed.
+I'm currently using a very simple [power menu by Github user Pyntux](https://github.com/Pyntux/wm_power_menu) which is then just bound to a key.
+The script is in the qtile folder of this config.
+Make sure it's executable.
+Make sure that `$HOME/.config/qtile/` is in the path.